Mining self-similarity: Label super-resolution with epitomic representations: Experiments

 \textbf{Epitome training.} We fit eight $499\times499$ epitomes to all available \textbf{South} imagery.
-To encourage a diversity of represented land types, for each of the four high-res labels $\ell$ (water, forest, field, built), we trained a self-diversifying epitome $E_0^{(\ell)}$ on patches of size $11\times11$ to $31\times31$ containing at least one pixel labeled with class $\ell$.
+To encourage a diversity of represented land types, for each of the four high-res labels $\ell$ (water, forest, field, built), we trained a self-diversifying epitome $E_0^{(\ell)}$ on patches of size $11\times11$ to $31\times31$ containing at least one pixel labeled with label $\ell$.
 We then trained a model $E_1^{(\ell)}$ on the quarter of such patches with lowest likelihood under $E_0^{(\ell)}$ and a model $E_2^{(\ell)}$ on the quarter with lowest likelihood under $E_1^{(\ell)}$.
-The first epitome $E_0^{(\ell)}$ was then discarded.
-The final model is a uniform mixture of the $E_i^{(\ell)}$ ($i=1,2$).
-The $\mu_{i,j}$ parameters of its components can be seen in the left column of Fig.~\ref{fig:chesapeake_epitome}\footnote{Notice that while the epitomes in each row were trained on patches containing pixels of a given class $\ell$, other classes appear in them as well.
-For example, we see roads in the forest epitome (second row), since roads are sometimes found next to trees (and are poorly modeled by a model of only trees, cf.\ Fig.~\ref{fig:old_new_minima}).}.
+The first epitome $E_0^{(\ell)}$ was then discarded.\footnote{$E_2^{(\ell)}$ is trained to model the patches poorly modeled by the self-diversifying $E_1^{(\ell)}$.
+Hence, $E_2^{(\ell)}$ simply has much higher posteriors and more diversity of texture.} The final model is a uniform mixture of the $E_i^{(\ell)}$ ($i=1,2$).
+The $\boldsymbol{\mu}_{m,n}$ parameters of its components can be seen in the left column of Fig.~\ref{fig:chesapeake_epitome}.
+(Notice that while the epitomes in each row were trained on patches containing pixels of a given label $\ell$, other label appear in them as well.
+For example, we see roads in the forest epitome (second row), since roads are sometimes found next to trees, and indeed are poorly modeled by a model of only trees, cf.\ Fig.~\ref{fig:old_new_minima}.)

-\textbf{High-resolution label embedding.} We derive high-resolution soft label embeddings $p(\ell|i,j)$ from high-res \textbf{South} labels by the following procedure: for 10 million iterations, we uniformly sample a $31\times31$ patch of \textbf{South} imagery $x^t$ and associated high-res labels $y^t$ and evaluate the posterior distribution over positions $p((i,j)|x^t)$, then embed the center $11\times11$ patch of labels $y^t$ weighted by the posterior (sped up by sampling; see the appendix for details).
-The label embeddings $p(\ell|(i,j))$ are proportional to the sum of these embeddings over all patches; these quantities estimate the probability that a patch generated by an epitome window with center near $(i,j)$ would generate label $\ell$ at the corresponding position.
-The label embeddings are shown in the middle column of Fig.~\ref{fig:chesapeake_epitome}.
+\textbf{High-resolution label embedding.} We derive high-resolution soft label embeddings $p(\ell|m,n)$ from high-res \textbf{South} labels by the following procedure: for 10 million iterations, we uniformly sample a $31\times31$ patch of \textbf{South} imagery $x^t$ and associated high-res labels $y^t$ and evaluate the posterior over positions $p(s_1,s_2|x^t)$, then embed the center $11\times11$ patch of labels $y^t$ weighted by the posterior (sped up by sampling; see the SI for details).
+The label embeddings $p(\ell|m,n)\propto z_{m,n,\ell}$ are proportional to the sum of these embeddings over all patches; these quantities estimate the probability that a patch generated by an epitome window with center near $(s_1,s_2)$ would generate label $\ell$ at the corresponding position.
+These embeddings are shown in the middle column of Fig.~\ref{fig:chesapeake_epitome}.